lele-am/Crontastic-Win/README.md

 # Crontastic

 **Crontastic** is a DLL written in .NET 4.8 that includes a user-friendly interface to simplify the process of setting cron expressions.
-It's perfect for users who may not be familiar with cron syntax.
+It's made for users who may not be familiar with cron syntax.

+This is not a scheduling service, it only builds CRON expressions you can then integrate into your application.

 ## Features